shi-sky/HiCoos/README.md

 Ionic 2 App Base
 =====================

-This is the base template for Ionic 2 starter apps.
+This is the base template for Ionic 2 starter apps2.

 ## Using this project